sidwellr/Variations/Variations.md

 |[maurer_rose](rosecurve/rosecurve.md#maurer_rose) | String art on a rose curve
 | |
 |[nBlur](shapes/shapes.md#nBlur) | Polygon shaped blur
+|[ngon](reshapers/reshapers.md#ngon) | Reshape circles centered at the origin into polygons, with an option for inversion
 |[noise](blurry/blurry.md#noise) | Add noise as a blur effect
 |[npolar](julia/julia.md#npolar) | Mashup of julian and polar2
 | |